 The project land to water ratios have remained stable while the project area has been separated from the Mermentau River, a potential sediment source.
 The project area has also maintained a consistent land to water ratio despite experiencing major environmental disturbances which caused substantial marsh loss elsewhere in the region.
+As hydrologic stability is maintained, fresh marshes have the ability to recover and vegetate previously open water areas.

-The project has experienced excessive flooding which resulted in multiple intentional openings of the project dikes to discharge high water conditions resulting from hurricanes and high localized rainfall.
-This suggests that the Mermentau Lakes sub basin may be flooded a majority of the time leaving little opportunity for drainage.
-The project CRMS sites have a much less variable water level than the Mermentau River which fluctuates substantially depending on tidal conditions.
+The project experienced excessive flooding which resulted in multiple intentional openings of the project dikes to discharge high water conditions resulting from hurricanes and high localized rainfall.
+This is a result of the Mermentau Lakes sub basin being flooded a majority of the time leaving little opportunity for drainage.
+The project CRMS sites have a much less variable water level than the Mermentau River which fluctuates substantially depending on external tidal conditions.

 The project CRMS sites were consistently within the salinity target.
 The project CRMS sites were more variable than the Mermentau River as during the drought year of 2011 the project was within the 3ppt target 0% of the time, while in wet years the project was on target near 100% of the time.
 The reduction of salinities greater than 7 ppt entering the project area was highly successful.
-This lead to the freshening of the project area and the emergent vegetation responded by becoming increasingly fresh and increasing in overall vigor.
+This led to the freshening of the project area and the emergent vegetation responded by becoming increasingly fresh and increasing in overall volume.

 The vegetative cover as seen in the CRMS and project specific data shows that the marsh has rebounded post Hurricane Rita.
-The species composition at the project CRMS sites have trended toward fresher marsh species such as Typha, Cladium mariscus, and Phragmites australis along with reduction in Spartina patens.
-Even as the CRMS reference and Mermentau River sites have increased in cover the project area has maintained an increasing VVI that is indicative of the project area producing larger more robust plants and promoting a fresher plant community even in the face of hurricane, drought, and multiple intentional levee breaches.
+The species composition at the project CRMS sites have trended toward fresher marsh species such as Typha, Cladium mariscus, and Phragmites australis along with a reduction in Spartina patens.
+Even as the CRMS reference and Mermentau River sites have increased in cover, the project area has maintained an increasing VVI that is indicative of the project area producing larger more robust plants and promoting a fresher plant community even in the face of hurricanes, drought, and multiple intentional levee breaches.